qbancoffee/coco_motherboards/README.md

 # coco_motherboards
-This repository contains KiCAD schematics and board designs for the TRS-80 Tandy Color Computers.<br>
+This repository contains KiCAD project files that contain schematics and board designs for the TRS-80 Tandy Color Computers.
+To view and edit these KiCAD projects you'll need KiCAD 5.1.5 or higher.
+You can generate gerber files and order these boards fom your favorite PCB manufacturer.<br>

 #Color Computer 2
 - [26-302x](#26-302x)